 1. A duty to accurately and completely disclose all assets and liabilities in which the party has or may have an interest or obligation;

-It’s important to understand these rules to avoid the potentially harsh consequences for violating them, which can include monetary sanctions.
+It’s important to understand these rules to avoid the potentially harsh consequences of violating them, which can include monetary sanctions.
 You can really destroy your credibility in the eyes of the court (which could impact a ruling on subsequent issues).
 Additionally (and perhaps more importantly), a failure to follow any of the above rules may lead to further breakdown of a likely already strained and distrustful relationship between the divorcees and/or their lawyer(s) leading to less of a likelihood that a reasonable settlement can be reached.

 A good family lawyer will understand the ins and outs of these rules of engagement and will make sure that you are on the right track.
 S/he understands strategy and leverage but will not risk the harsh consequences that come with violating the basic rules of engagement or compromise your integrity and the integrity of your case.